 A Company must file its annual return with its registered agent, within 9 months of the Company’s financial year end.
 Most Companies maintain a calendar fiscal year (1 January – 31 December), which means their first annual return will not be due until 30 September 2024.
 This new annual return requirement does not apply to Companies that are listed, regulated, or who fileetax returns with the BVI Inland Revenue.

 Public register of significant control

-However, the European Court of Justice (the “ECJ”) handed down a landmark judgment on 22 November 2022, confirming the Disclosure Requirements are invalid and that public access to beneficial ownership information constitutes a serious interference with the EU’s Charter of Fundamental Rights, in particular Article 7 (respect for private and family life) and Article 8 (protection of personal data).
+However, the European Court of Justice (the “ECJ”) handed down a landmark judgment on 22 November 2022, which confirmed the Disclosure Requirements are invalid, and public access to beneficial ownership information constitutes a serious interference with the EU’s Charter of Fundamental Rights, in particular Article 7 (respect for private and family life) and Article 8 (protection of personal data).
 The ECJ also confirmed this interference with fundamental rights is neither limited to what is strictly necessary nor proportionate to the objective pursued.
-This landmark decision may have implications on the commitments made by the British Overseas Territories (including the BVI) and Crown Dependencies, to establish publicly available beneficial ownership registers by 2023.
+This landmark decision may have implications on the commitments made by the British Overseas Territories (including the BVI) and Crown Dependencies to establish publicly available beneficial ownership registers by 2023.

-From 1 January 2023, Companies that want to continue into a foreign jurisdiction must first place a notice in the BVI Gazette, to give shareholders and potential creditors at least 14 days’ notice of the continuation.
+Companies that want to continue into a foreign jurisdiction must now place a notice in the BVI Gazette, to give shareholders and potential creditors at least 14 days’ notice of the continuation.

 Register of members

 A register of members must include the nature of any voting rights, unless such information is already included in the Company’s memorandum or articles of association.